organicunity/chalkies.github.io/index.md

 * you should tell us the move-in dates (and move-out, if subletting)
 * you should include all this info in your actual email, not just link to an external/craigslist post

+If you're a person looking for a house, we are way more chill about these things, because that's hard enough already.

 # Jobs

 if you're posting a job opportunity: